JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_tasks.md

 ### `channels`
 {#publishPlugin-channels}

-A list of channel names to upload plugin to.
+A list of JetBrains Marketplace channel names used as destination for the plugin upload.

 {style="narrow"}
 Type